Phenomena (film): Plot

-Later, when the other students taunt Jennifer over her connection to insects, she summons a swarm of flies that covers the entire building, then faints.
-Convinced that Jennifer is "diabolic" and possibly responsible for the killings, the headmistress arranges for her to be transferred to a mental hospital.
-Jennifer flees to McGregor's home, where the entomologist gives her a glass case with a Great Sarcophagus fly, suggesting she use it to find the murderer's lair.
-The fly leads her to the same cottage Brandt had found earlier and Inspector Geiger talks to the real estate agent in order to learn the identity of the house's previous occupant.
+Later, when the other students taunt Jennifer over her connection to insects, she summons a swarm of flies that covers the entire building, leading the headmistress to arrange for her to be transferred to a mental hospital.
+Jennifer flees to McGregor's home, where he gives her a glass case with a Great Sarcophagus fly to help her find the murderer's lair.
+The fly leads her to the same cottage Vera had found, but Jennifer finds it unoccupied.
+Inspector Geiger, who was secretly following Jennifer, talks to the local real estate agent in order to learn the identity of the house's previous occupant.
+That night, McGregor is murdered in his home in front of Inga.

-That night, McGregor is murdered in his home.
-With nowhere left to go, Jennifer calls her father's lawyer Morris Shapiro to take her back to America.
+Jennifer calls her father's lawyer Morris Shapiro to take her back to the United States.
 He alerts Brückner, who offers to let the girl stay at her house overnight.
-Meanwhile, Geiger's investigation leads him to a mental hospital in Basel where he learns that a former staff member had been attacked 15 years before by one of the male inmates.
+Meanwhile, Geiger's investigation leads him to a mental hospital in Basel, where he learns that a former staff member had been attacked 15 years before by one of the male inmates.

-Upon arriving at Brückner's house, Jennifer notices that all the mirrors are covered, with Brückner explaining that she has a son who cannot stand to see his own reflection.
+At Brückner's house, Jennifer notices that all the mirrors are covered; Brückner explains that her son cannot stand to see his own reflection.
 Brückner insists that Jennifer take pills before she goes to bed; when she does so, she becomes sick and, assuming that the pills are poisonous, coughs them up.
-She attempts to call Morris but is knocked unconscious by Brückner.
+She attempts to call Morris, but is knocked unconscious by Brückner.
 Geiger arrives and questions Brückner, who confirms that she had worked at the Basel mental hospital and been raped.
 She leads him to the basement and imprisons him.

 After waking, Jennifer engineers her escape through the basement.
 There, she finds Geiger and falls into a pool filled with maggot-infested corpses.
-Brückner taunts Jennifer, but Geiger frees himself and furiously beats Brückner long enough to let Jennifer escape.

-Jennifer finds Brückner's son, who has a hideously deformed face.
+Brückner arrives and taunts Jennifer, but Geiger frees himself and beats Brückner while Jennifer escapes.
+Jennifer finds Brückner's son Patau, the result of the rape by the inmate, who has a hideously deformed face.
 He chases Jennifer onto a motorboat and tries to kill her with a spear, which perforates the boat's fuel tank and causes a leak.
-Jennifer summons a swarm of flies that attack the killer, causing him to fall into the water.
-Jennifer is also forced to jump into the water as the leaking petrol ignites, whereupon the child grabs her, but he is immolated by the flames.
+Jennifer summons a swarm of flies that attack Patau, causing him to fall into the water.
+Jennifer is forced to jump into the water as the leaking petrol ignites, whereupon Patau grabs her, but he is immolated by the flames.

-Jennifer reaches the shore just as Morris appears.
-A severely injured and disfigured Brückner decapitates him from behind with a metal sheet and confesses that she murdered McGregor and Geiger to protect her son.
-Before she can murder Jennifer, a wrathful Inga attacks Brückner and kills her with a straight-razor in retribution for McGregor's death.
+Jennifer reaches the shore just as Morris arrives.
+A severely injured Brückner decapitates him from behind with a metal sheet and confesses that she murdered McGregor and Geiger to protect her son.
+Before she can murder Jennifer, Inga appears and kills Brückner with a straight razor in retribution for McGregor's murder.
 With the ordeal over, Jennifer and Inga embrace.